akossard/chatgpt-travel-itenary-template/README.md

 Copy, and fill out this, and then send it to ChatGPT:
 ```
-Ignore lines starting with #
+Create a detailed and informative itenary, which is clear and organized.
+Use a day-by-day format, where each day has a header with the day counter, date, and a short summary.
+Define each day's activities in detail, and add italicized historical information.
+Highlight places and activities with bold text.
+Add transport, and accomondation recomondations.

+Other rules:
+- use only public transport and apps like Uber

 Create a travel itenary, based on the following:
-Start date: [START-DATE]
+Start date: 2023.10.21 21:00
-End date: [END-DATE]
+End date: 2023.11.04 10:00
-Travel method: [CAR/AIR/ETC]
+Travel method: Air
-Destination: [COUNTRY/AREA/ETC]
+Destination: Mexico
-Entry point: [COUNTRY/AREA/ETC]
+Entry point: Mexico City
-Travel buget: [LOW/MEDIUM/HIGH]
+Travel buget: Medium

 Things I want to see/experience:
-- [LIST OF STUFF EXAMPLES: -Snorkeling, - Hiking ETC.]

-#FOOD/DRINK#
+- Experience local culture

 Foods/drinks I want to try(give place recomendations):
-- [FOOD/DRINK EXAMPLE: - Pad Thai, - Tequila]
-#FOOD/DRINK#

-#ADDITIONAL TRAVELS INSIDE AREA/COUNTRY#
+ - Tacos
+ - Tequila

 Additional traveling:
+- Mexico City to Cancun by air on 2023.10.25
-- [EXAMPLE: A to B by car on date]
+- Cancun to Oaxaca by air on 2023.10.31
-#ADDITIONAL TRAVELS INSIDE AREA/COUNTRY#

-#RULES#
-- add historical context and background information with italicized text
-- highlight important places and activities with bold text
+- Oaxaca to Mexico City on 2023.11.03

+In Mexico City i want to see/experience the followings:
+- Lucha Libre
+- National Museum of Anthropology
+- Teotihuacan
+- Eat taco
-- add transport recomendations
+- Mariachi
-- use only public transport and apps like Uber
-#RULES#

-#STYLING#
-Follow these style guides:
+- Food and street markets
+- Street art
+In Cancun i want to see/experience the followings:
+- Stay at Tulum
-- detailed and informative
+- Swim in Cenotes and Visit Chichen Itza
-- clear and organized
+- Swim with turtles and stingray
+- Jungle
+- Ruins
+- Nice beaches
-- day-by-day format
+- Relax
-- each day's activities clearly defined and described in detail
-#STYLING#

-#DETAILS#
-[EXAMPLE: In A i want to see the followings: -Eifel tower, - Have a coffe and a croissant]
+In Oaxaca i want to see/experience the followings:
-#DETAILS#

-#EXTRA#
+- Day of the Dead
+- Hike
+- See the best things in Oaxaca

 At the end of the itenary, include the followings:
 - Emergency and important phone numbers
 - Dangerous areas on my destinations